 Most water playgrounds have operating hours (listed below) and the water is usually turned off over winter.
 Keep in mind that regulations were updated a few years ago to ensure that water playgrounds have to meet the same standards as public pools – so yes the water is chlorinated and clean!

-NOTE: due to the covid pandemic, a number of water playgrounds have not yet been turned on for the 2021/22 season.
-We’ve indicated which ones we know are and aren’t on and will update the list as more information becomes available.
+NOTE: due to the covid pandemic, there were delays in reopening water playgrounds for the 2021/22 season.
+We’ve indicated which ones we know are and aren’t operating and will update the list as more information becomes available.

 And if you are looking for other free ways to cool off outdoors for free, then check out our ultimate water fun guide.

 There are now 18 water playgrounds in parks from Ryde to Penrith and Camden to the Hills.
 Here we list them in order of distance from Parramatta CBD.

 1Ollie Webb Reserve [OPEN] | Parramatta

 This is the newest water playground in the City of Parramatta, opening mid February 2019.
 It’s the only fenced water playground in the Parramatta LGA, and is located within the fenced Livvi’s Place at Ollie Webb Reserve.
 There are toilets and BBQs nearby.